Joe Mauer: Personal life

 On December 11, 2011, Mauer announced his engagement to Saint Paul nurse Maddie Bisanz, his girlfriend of about 18 months and a fellow graduate of Cretin-Derham Hall High School.
 The couple was married on December 1, 2012, at Nativity of Our Lord Catholic Church in Saint Paul.
 Justin Morneau was a groomsman.
 The Mauers' twin daughters were born on July 24, 2013.
 On November 14, 2018, they welcomed a son.

-In 2012 Mauer bought a house in Sunfish Lake, Minnesota.
+In 2012, Mauer bought a house in Sunfish Lake, Minnesota, a Saint Paul suburb.

 Relatives

-In the 2001 draft, the Twins also selected Joe's older brother Jake as the 677th overall pick in the 23rd round.
+In the 2001 draft, the Twins also selected Joe's older brother Jake in the 23rd round (677th overall).
 Jake played at the University of St. Thomas in Saint Paul.
 Some observers concluded that this was an attempt to induce Joe to sign a contract, but Mike Radcliff, the scouting director of the Twins, denied this.
-Jake Mauer ended his playing career after the 2005 season but went on to manage the Gulf Coast League Twins (Rookie Level).
+Jake Mauer ended his playing career after the 2005 season but went on to manage the Gulf Coast League Twins (Rookie-level).
 After winning the GCL South with the Twins in 2009, Jake moved up to the High-A Fort Myers Miracle and managed the team for two seasons.
 Following the Twins' agreement to add the Cedar Rapids Kernels as the team's Low-A affiliate in November 2012, Mauer was named the team's manager.

 Mauer's other brother, Billy, signed with the Twins as an undrafted free agent in 2003 and pitched in the organization for three seasons before chronic shoulder problems forced him to retire from the game.
-He ended his minor league career with a 3–4 record and 3.66 earned run average in 43 games.
+He ended his minor league career with a 3–4 record and 3.66 earned run average (ERA) in 43 games.
 Billy now owns Mauer Chevrolet and Mauer Buick GMC, auto dealerships in the Twin Cities suburb of Inver Grove Heights.

+Joe's father, Jake Mauer II developed the Mauer Quickswing, a hitting aid for players.
+Along with his brothers Billy and Jake and Baseball Hall of Fame player Paul Molitor (who would eventually become manager of the Twins for Joe's final four seasons before retirement) Joe appeared in promotional videos for the equipment.
+In January 2023, Jake Mauer II died from lung cancer and Lambert–Eaton myasthenic syndrome.

 Joe's cousin, Ken Mauer, is a former referee in the NBA.
 Another cousin, Mark Mauer, is a former college football coach and player.